 - Go to the Google Home app on your phone and “cast” to Chromecast.

-- Chromecast will now cast to your phone’s hotspot because the name and password match those on your Wi-Fi router.
+Make sure the names are exact as it is case sensitive.
+Once the networks have the same name, Chromecast will now cast to your phone’s hotspot because the name and password match those on your Wi-Fi router.

 Secondary Chromecast Device